madprops/githop/README.md

 it will check as an AND (it matches if Commits and Issues paths are present).
 This is a way to easily refine searches on the go.

+## All Button

+The All button will deselect all active buttons on the first click.
+On the second click it will clear the filter.

 ## Icons

 Each item gets an icon based on the first level of the url.